Digital divide in Nigeria: Youth instability

 Nigeria's youth population has also been significantly affected by the digital divide.
 Instability has risen among the Nigerian youth as they are overwhelmed by the capabilities and power of ICTs.
 Illiteracy rates for young men and women are also very high in the rural and urban settlements.
 Countries with a lot of uneducated youths, like Nigeria, face the risk of restiveness and instability which stalls development and economic development.

 Solutions

 E-learning

-Developed nations use electronic learning or "e-learning" to extend educational advantages to countries and societies excluded from educational institutions.
 E-learning is a method of stimulating education, learning through the merging of internet and electronic medias, and is one of systems the Nigerian government are using to bridge the educational gap caused by the digital divide.
 E-learning makes use of existing information and communications technology infrastructure and available resources lowering a country's economic and financial strain.
 E-learning also has the added benefits of providing users consistent content and being readily available.
 Participants of E-learning are also able to work at their own pace, which improves information retention as the program gives immediate feed-back.